Skip to main content

 For the Stuffing

-• Ghee: You could use olive oil or any other oil if you’d like, but I love to cook keema in ghee because of the incredible flavour that the ghee will add to the keema.
+• Ghee: You could use olive oil or any other oil if you’d like, but I love to cook keema in ghee because of the incredible flavor that the ghee will add to the keema.
 I definitely recommend it!

 • Whole spices: Bay leaf, clove and cumin seeds.